crypto-fam/Test/README.md

 ---

-## Error troubleshooting :
+## Error Troubleshooting
-If for some reason you dont have Git installed, you can install git with the following command:
+If for some reason you don’t have Git installed, you can install git with the following command:

 ```bash
 sudo apt-get install git -y
 ```

-If script doesn't start :
+If script doesn't start:
 - Check that you have write permission in the current folder
 - Check that you can change permission on a file